On May 18, 1991, 19-year-old Tammy gave birth to her first child, Kenneth.

 Kenneth’s Death and Autopsy

-In 1993, Charles Smith was considered to be the leading expert in Canada on criminally suspicious pediatric deaths.
+In 1993, Charles Smith was the leading expert in Canada on criminally suspicious pediatric deaths.
 He was the Director of the Ontario Pediatric Forensic Pathology Unit at SickKids Hospital in Toronto, and frequently lectured on pediatric forensic pathology to Crown counsel, police officers and coroners.
 He was tasked with performing Kenneth’s autopsy.
-Smith concluded that Kenneth’s death was not accidental and, on November 23, 1993 – less than two months after losing Kenneth – Tammy was charged and arrested for the second degree murder of her son.
+Smith concluded that Kenneth’s death was not accidental and, on November 23, 1993 – less than two months after losing Kenneth – Tammy was arrested and charged with the second-degree murder of her son.

 Tammy was tried by judge and jury in Whitby, Ontario.
-Smith insisted that the cause of death was asphyxia, and surmised that Kenneth’s death was caused by strangulation or smothering.
+Smith testified that Kenneth’s cause of death was asphyxia and surmised that his death was as a result of him being strangled or smothered.
 Smith’s testimony was central to the prosecution’s theory that Tammy had suffocated her son in a moment of frustration.
-In the eyes of the Crown, Tammy was a young mother with limited financial resources, parenting and coping skills, who was involved in an unstable relationship with Kenneth’s step-father, Rick.
+In the eyes of the Crown, Tammy was a young mother with limited financial resources, parenting and coping skills, who was involved in an unstable relationship with Kenneth’s step-father.
 Smith pointed to petechial haemorrhages – small red spots on the organs and tissues that had not been donated – as proof of this theory.
 The Crown further relied on the testimony of several Children’s Aid workers to lend circumstantial support to Smith’s conclusion.

 Tammy appealed her conviction to the Ontario Court of Appeal.
 On January 22, 1998, her appeal was dismissed by a unanimous court.
 Since Legal Aid Ontario refused to provide her with further funding, she was not able to make an application for leave to appeal to the Supreme Court of Canada.
 Having lost her son and her case, Tammy languished in prison.